hakaru-dev/hakaru/docs/transforms/disintegrate.md

 disintegrate hello1.hk
 ````

+**Note:** The output for `disintegrate` will be printed in the console.
+You can easily save this program to a file by redirecting the output to a file by calling
+`disintegrate model1.hk > model2.hk`.
+For this example, we will call our new program `hello1_D.hk`.

 The resulting program renames the known-value variable `y` (here it is renamed to `x2`) and creates an anonymous function that, given a value for `y`, calculates the
 corresponding value for `x`: